martonmiklos/translate2geda/README.md

 How to generate additional LT-Spice compatible symbols:

-If translate2geda is unaware of a symbol description, the converted schematic will have an "unkown-LTS.sym" placed at the position of the unkownn symbol.
+If translate2geda is unaware of a symbol description, the converted schematic will have an "unknown-LTS.sym" placed at the position of the unknown symbol.

 The next step is to load an equivalent gschem symbol which is a very close, or ideally, exact, match for the pin geometry of the missing component.
 Once placed in position, the symbol should be highlighted, and "e b" pressed to embed the component in the schematic, and the schematic then saved.